mariocuellar1/oauth-server-opaque/README.md

    * To test Grant Type: Authorization Code (authorization_code)
    ```
    This flow it's a little more complicated to test:
-   1. Copy URL in "Autorize" test in postman and use it in a browser.
+   1. Copy URL in "Authorize" test in postman and use it in a browser.
 Change if needed host or server port.
    2. Provide user and password.
    3. Approve scopes
    4. You get a 404 Status code, this is because we not provide a valid "redirect_uri",